For this blog, I hand over the baton to Mark (@mullionvagrant) as he plans for his trip up north to tackle The Outer Hebridean Way.

 I will need to be carrying more food than normal as there are minimal points on the island where I can re-supply.
 Some villages offer the opportunity for re-stocking but this is by detouring off the trail and can significantly increase the distances.

-A good stove and pan set is the MUST have MSR PocketRocket2 and the Soto Thermostack Combo!
+A good stove and pan set is a MUST have with the MSR PocketRocket2 and the Soto Thermostack Combo!

 MSR PocketRocket 2 with Soto Thermostack Combo